 As lifespans increase and medical technology advances, age diversity in the workplace is a more common feature of the average working environment.
-While there are incidences of age discrimination to be found, despite laws against such practices, many employers are beginning to see the advantages of mixed-age work forces.
-Furthermore, employees also benefit from the multi-generational interaction of today's workplace.
+While incidences of age discrimination are still found, despite laws against it, many employers are beginning to see the advantages of mixed-age workforces.
+Employees also benefit on a personal and social level from the multi-generational interaction in today's workplace.

 While the dividing lines between the specific generations tends to be a bit fuzzy and broad in scope, many workforces today are made up of four fairly distinct groups: